 Augment This!
 How AR is Changing PCB Design

-If you’ve yet to play with an AR or VR experience, you are certainly missing out.
+If you’ve yet to play with an AR or VR experience, you should!
 The emerging technology is quickly becoming a game changer for industries such as entertainment, healthcare, education, military, and the list goes on.
 Providing, quite literally, an infinite amount of potential applications, it’s no wonder that so many industries are affected by and are embracing the new tech.

 While VR places the user inside an entirely manufactured environment, AR simply ‘augments’ the existing reality, adding in digital copies of whatever is desired.
 As an example, in the healthcare industry, nurses and doctors are using AR apps developed to locate patients’ veins quickly and without causing pain.
-That’s a pretty cool thing to see.
+These apps are certainly changing the way people learn and how they can practice!

-With all the potential applications that are sweeping industry after industry, the questions are when and in what capacity can we expect to see AR advancements made in PCB design?
-The short answer is like we’ve seen time and time before, any new technology introduced starts near the top of the food chain (military, medical, education), then begins to trickle its way down into peripheral after peripheral industry.
+With all the potential applications that are sweeping the industry, the questions are when and in what capacity can we expect to see AR advancements made in PCB design service?
+The short answer is that new technology is introduced near the top of the food chain (military, medical, education), and proceeds to trickle its way down into peripheral industries.

-Now that AR is creeping its way into the manufacturing arena, this means that its surrounding engineering fields (PCB design included) will arrive shortly.
-So what areas within PCB design should we expect to see initial benefits in?
+Now that AR is creeping its way into the manufacturing arena, this means that its surrounding engineering fields (PCB fabrication included) will arrive shortly.
+So what areas within printed circuit board design should we expect to see initial benefits in?
 In a recent interview, David Harold, a VP at Imagination Technologies, thinks there are a few situations in which we could see value added instantly.

 Augmented reality has already shown promise in a plethora of industries and is slowly trickling its way down the EE industry pipeline.